jderam/d666-system/04_magic.md

 5. Scroll 5
 6. Scroll 6

-Suggestion: Use the spells from Wonder & Wickedness by Brenden Strejcek for scrolls.
+**Suggestion**: Use the spells from Wonder & Wickedness by Brenden Strejcek for scrolls.